Ivan Rojkov

 ivan_portrait3crop.jpg

-I am currently enrolled in a PhD program at ETH Zürich, where I am conducting research under the guidance of Florentin Reiter and Jonathan Home in the theory team of the Trapped Ion Quantum Information group.
+I obtained my Ph.D. from ETH Zürich in 2025, where I conducted research under the guidance of Florentin Reiter and Jonathan Home in the Trapped Ion Quantum Information group.

-In my daily work, I address few-body problems related to quantum error correction, error characterization, and the implementation of quantum gates in spin and/or bosonic systems.
-I investigate both continuous (Lindbladian-based) and discrete (gate-based) frameworks to analyze the dynamics and efficiency of these quantum processes.
+My research lies at the interface of theoretical quantum optics and quantum information science, with a focus on fault-tolerant quantum information processing.
+I want to understand how environmental interactions shape quantum systems and to develop strategies that, together with deliberately applied drives, leverage dissipation to protect and manipulate quantum information (a.k.a. dissipation or reservoir engineering).
+During my Ph.D., I focused on few-body problems relevant to quantum error correction, error characterization, and the implementation of quantum gates in spin and bosonic platforms.
+I investigated both continuous (Lindbladian-based) and discrete (gate-based) frameworks to analyze the dynamics and efficiency of these quantum processes.

 Links: Email Google Scholar ORCID GitHub LinkedIn @RojkovIvan